550.603.81 Fundamentals of Immunology

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.
 Academic backgrounds in relevant scientific areas such as chemistry/biochemistry, biology/cell biology/molecular biology, environmental sciences, microbiology/immunology or biomedical engineering.

-How do we recognize different pathogens?
+How do we recognize that we have been invaded by a pathogen?
+What are the tissues, cells and molecules that function in the innate and adaptive immune responses?
 What are the basic requirements to mount an effective, well-controlled immune response?
+How are antibodies formed and how do they work?
 How do vaccines protect us from disease?

 Introduces the major molecular and cellular components of the immune system and provides a broad understanding of the biological concepts associated with the induction and regulation of innate and adaptive immune responses.
 Explores major mechanistic topic areas that include the innate recognition of pathogens, the molecular nature of antigens and antigen presentation; molecular basis for antibody and T-cell receptor structure and diversity; cytokine signaling in immune activation, T cell lineage commitment, cellular basis for antibody production, cellular basis for T cell activation and cellular immunity, and central and peripheral tolerance.